Diary of a Wimpy Kid: Hard Luck: Plot

 The story begins with Greg recalling his mother's words that "friends will come and go, but family is forever."
 He agrees with this statement, as Rowley, his best friend, has been refusing to hang out with him and agreeing with everything Abigail (Rowley's girlfriend) says since they started going out.
 Getting bored without Rowley, Greg takes his mother's advice to "branch out" and meet the other kids in the neighborhood.
 He chooses to befriend his strange neighbor named Fregley.
 After Greg tries to get him to be funny during lunch, Fregley becomes popular with other students when they discover he can "chew" food with his belly button.

 After school, Greg's mother announces that her extended family will come to town for Easter.
-Greg talks about Meemaw, one of his relatives, who organized egg hunts in the backyard.
-On Easter, the family notices a discrepancy between photos in an album; an image of Meemaw putting objects in eggs depicts her wearing a diamond ring, although she is not wearing it in a later photograph.
+Greg talks about Meemaw, his great grandmother, who organized egg hunts in the backyard.
+On Easter, the family notices a difference between photos in an album, where an image of Meemaw putting objects in eggs depicts her wearing a diamond ring, although she is not wearing it in a later photograph.
 They realize she hid her ring in an Easter egg and rush to find it, although the search is unsuccessful.
 Greg's mother hopes nobody locates it, worrying that someone will sell the ring for money and divide the family.

 On Easter, Greg discovers a Magic 8 Ball toy under Rodrick's bed.
 He uses it to make decisions and joins the Yearbook Club at his middle school.
-The next day, while taking a true or false Social Studies test, Greg accidentally drops his Magic 8 Ball, breaking it.
-At school, Greg is called to take yearbook photos of Fregley (Most Popular) and Rowley and Abigail (Cutest Couple).
-This causes him to resign from his position.
+The next day, while taking a true or false Social Studies test (his last period of the day), Greg accidentally drops his Magic 8 Ball, breaking it.
+After class had let out, Mrs. Meritt, his teacher, took himdown to Vice Principal Roy's office, where she told Roy that he was using the Magic 8 Ball to cheat on the test.
+Later, Greg's mom comes, and Roy shows Greg that his grades have been slipping in each subject; Greg had not turned in an assignment in 3 weeks, and if he didn't improve, he'd have to go to summer school.
+That week, Mom had bought some used textbooks to help Greg catch up on his missing assignments, but she makes him work on the Science Fair project by himself.
+On Thursday, Greg is called to take yearbook photos of Fregley (Most Popular) and Rowley and Abigail (Cutest Couple), which causes him to resign from his position.